Last Updated on February 10, 2023 by Matt

 The most common type found in electric scooters is Lithium Nickel Manganese Cobalt Oxide (NMC).

-Some models of electric scooters, especially older ones, have a different type of electric batteries, usually either lead-acid or nickel-metal-hydride batteries.
+Some models of electric scooters, especially older ones, have different types of batteries, usually either lead-acid or nickel-metal-hydride batteries.

 Which battery is best for an electric scooter?